nathanlong/rules/content/games/struggling-upstream.md

 The card rankings in ascending order:

-- 3 through Ace, as normal
+- 2 through Ace, as normal
-- 2, wild
-- Black Joker, wild
+- Black Joker
-- Red Joker, wild
+- Red Joker

 Suits do not matter!

 ## Combos

-A combo can only be beaten by a higher version of itself (or a bomb).
-Natural combos beat wild combos.
+A combo can only be beaten by a higher version of itself (or a bomb/rocket).

 - **Single:** One card played by itself.
 - **Pair:** Two cards of the same rank.